ACDguide/Governance/CONTRIBUTING.md

 ## Get Started

 Ready to contribute?
-Here's how to set up `Working with Big/Challenging Data Collections` for local development.
+Here's how to set up `Creation of a single access point to climate data` for local development.

 1. Fork the repo on GitHub.
 2. Clone your fork locally.